energyquantified/eq-python-client/docs/userguide/periods.rst

     2020-03-01 00:00:00+01:00            61220.22
     2020-04-01 00:00:00+02:00            61345.18

-When converting from a period series to a time series, the time-zone will always remain the same.
+When converting from a period series to a time series, the timezone will always remain the same.